 - Stage 4: Purchase Decision

-- Stage 5: Post-Purchase Behaviour
+- Stage 5: Post-Purchase Behavior

 Not to bore you too much with marketing theories the thing what the theory above explains is that many people go through a process like that where they become aware of a need they need fulfilled, and then go into an information search and look at the different alternatives they have before making a decision on what to buy.
 The idea here for bloggers is to create valuable content that helps people in their product search during the different stages of the cycle.
 So how exactly do you do that you may be asking.

 Think about how you go through the purchasing cycle yourself when you are thinking of making a purchase.
 In stage 1 you somehow recognize a need you have – it might come from a product you see a friend is using, something that a celebrity has said or even a TV ad.
-For bloggers it is pretty difficult to be in this stage unless you have quiet a large audience in the first place.
+For content marketers it is pretty difficult to be in this stage unless you have quiet a large audience in the first place.

 Creating content with the cycle in mind